How To Become a Morning Person (Without Suffering)

 You will probably need to go to bed earlier and, yes, at first you may feel not sleepy at all if you’re used to going to bed late at night.

-Another soothing and calming thing to do before bed, is to take a warm (not hot!) shower.
-Warm water promotes deep sense of relaxation and aids in falling asleep quicker.
-Choose a lavender scented shower gel and you’re on your way to sweet dreams!
+Another soothing and calming thing to do before bed is to take a warm (not hot!) shower.
+Warm water promotes a deep sense of relaxation and aids in falling asleep quicker.
+Choose a lavender-scented shower gel and you’re on your way to sweet dreams!